ITPNYU/clock-club/readme.md

 ## Contributors

-Contributors to this site include Ben Light, Jeff Feddersen, Tom Igoe, Nuntinee Tansrisakul, Arnab Chakravarty, Yeseul Song, and Will Odom.
+Contributors to this site include Ben Light, Jeff Feddersen, Tom Igoe, Nuntinee Tansrisakul, Arnab Chakravarty, Che-Wei Wang, Yeseul Song, and Will Odom.

 If you're looking for something to add, see the [issues list](https://github.com/ITPNYU/clock-club/issues/) for to-do items.